MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/object-deletions-not-sync.md

 To fix this issue, follow these steps:

-1. Ensure that ADSyncTools module is installed for PowerShell.
+1. Ensure that the ADSyncTools module is installed for PowerShell.
 For more information, see [Microsoft Entra Connect: ADSyncTools PowerShell Reference](/azure/active-directory/hybrid/connect/reference-connect-adsynctools).
 1. Run the following command to force directory synchronization:
     ```powershell
     Start-ADSyncSyncCycle -PolicyType Initial